Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Observational Equivalence}

-Observational equivalence is a formal property that states that the adversary cannot distinguish between two situations~\citep{hughes_information_2004}.
-To use this metric, privacy protocols are modeled using a formal process calculus such as the applied $\pi$-calculus.
-Then, privacy properties can be defined and verified using observational equivalence, i.e., a privacy property is fulfilled if the observable outputs from protocol runs in two situations are equivalent.
-This has been used, e.g., in voting privacy~\citep{delaune_verifying_2009}, mobile telephony~\citep{arapinis_new_2012} and webs of trust~\citep{backes_anonymous_2010}.
+Observational equivalence is a formal property that states that the adversary cannot distinguish between two situations, for example which user sent a given message~\cite{hughes_information_2004}.
+To use this metric, privacy protocols are modeled using a formal process calculus such as the applied $\pi$-calculus.\footnote{A process calculus is a formal method to model and reason about concurrent systems.
+The applied $\pi$-calculus is a process calculus that includes cryptographic primitives and has thus been used extensively to check properties of cryptographic protocols.
+To verify privacy properties of a protocol, the protocol is modeled in the applied $\pi$-calculus, and an automated tool such as ProVerif can verify whether the privacy properties hold for all possible executions of the protocol.} Observational equivalence is fulfilled if the observable outputs from protocol runs in two situations are equivalent.
+This has been used, e.g., in voting privacy~\cite{delaune_verifying_2009}, mobile telephony~\cite{arapinis_new_2012} and webs of trust~\cite{backes_anonymous_2010}.

 \end{subsection}

 \begin{subsection}{Adversary's Success Probability}